DigitalSlideArchive/ImageDePHI/docs/demo.md

-# Image DePHI Demo
+# ImageDePHI Demo

-This walkthrough will guide you through using the Image DePHI program.
+This walkthrough will guide you through using the ImageDePHI program.

 ## Getting the demo data

-In order to get the demo data, you will need to have installed Image DePHI and run the following command:
+In order to get the demo data, you will need to have installed ImageDePHI and run the following command:

 ```bash
 imagedephi demo-data
 ```

 This will create a new directory in the location it is run called `demo_files` and download several whole slide images into that directory.
-These images contain fake PHI, which we will redact with Image DePHI.
+These images contain fake PHI, which we will redact with ImageDePHI.

 ## Redacting with the Graphical User Interface (GUI)
-Image DePHI allows redaction of whole slide images through either a graphical user interface, accessible through a web browser, or a command line interface.
-First, let's take a look at the readaction workflow using the graphical user interface.
+ImageDePHI allows redaction of whole slide images through either a graphical user interface, accessible through a web browser, or a command line interface.
+First, let's take a look at the redaction workflow using the graphical user interface.

 #### 1. Starting the program
-In order to start the program, install Image DePHI and run:
+In order to start the program, install ImageDePHI and run:

 ```bash
 imagedephi gui